tari-project/tari-dot-com/_lessons/add_new_localizations.md

 Each JSON file corresponds to a different part of the app.
 Let’s have a look inside the “setup-view.json” file, that contains many of the start-up messages displayed when Tari Universe boots up.

-## How the Localization JSONs work
+# How the localization JSONs work

 Below is a sample of the setup-view.json file: